Sprule/WebApp-BoilerPlate-Dom/README.md

 ## How to run this project
 ### First time PreReq Downloads
-* Node.js LTS version from their website (Node.js download comes with npm)
+* Download Node.js LTS version from their website (Node.js download comes with npm)
-* Mongodb from their website (optional if you the free online db instead of locally hosting the mongodb)
+* Download Mongodb from their website (OPTIONAL: You can use the free cloud db instead of locally hosting mongodb.
+Though the setup of connected the db changes)
-* ESLint and Prettier VSCode exstensions
+* Download ESLint and Prettier VSCode exstensions
-  * Along with their VSCode settings configuration
+  * Paste the following ESLint/Prettier settings into the VSCode settings.json file
   ```javascript
       // These are all my auto-save configs
     "editor.formatOnSave": true,